danielharrell/open-eyes-lect-2017-18/Open.md

 But suppose openness *were* a matter of seeming rather than being.
 Why is that not openness enough?

-To clarify what I mean, consider the following passage from a book of philosophy:
+To clarify what I mean, consider how the philosopher Schopenhauer begins his book, *The World as Will and Representation*:

 > "The world is my representation": this is a truth valid with reference to every living and knowing being, although